 But by night Rebecca is a novelist and humorist.

-- HYSTERICAL: Anna Freud’s Story has been named a 2015 “Over the Rainbow” book by the American Library Association.
+- HYSTERICAL: Anna Freud’s Story was named an “Over the Rainbow” book by the American Library Association.
 It came out May 13, 2014 from She Writes Press.
-Booklist called HYSTERICAL “complexly entertaining, sexually dramatic, [and] acidly funny” and LAMDA said it’s “got a plot so rife with tension it’ll make you squirm.”
+Booklist called HYSTERICAL “complexly entertaining, sexually dramatic, [and] acidly funny” and LAMBDA said it’s “got a plot so rife with tension it’ll make you squirm.”
 Oprah’s O Magazine recommended it in the June 2015 issue.

 - NIETZSCHE’S ANGEL FOOD CAKE: And Other “Recipes” for the Intellectually Famished was published in October 2013 by Beck & Branch.
 About NIETZSCHE’S, Erika Penzer Kerekes, Food Columnist for the L. A. EXAMINER wrote, “Oh my God, I love these!
 More!
 More!
 More!
 This will appeal to foodies and literary types, and will stretch the boundaries of the ‘cookoir’ genre, for sure.”